S-Ramdath/PiglinKiller/README.md

 # PiglinKiller
-A minecraft plugin for 1.16.2 spigot server designed to kill piglins.
+A minecraft plugin for 1.16.2 spigot servers designed to kill piglins alone.

 # How to use?
 Do /kp to kill all piglins (in the player's current world).